pokemoncentral/wiki-util/pkimgs/README.md

 - `pokes_ndex.txt` maps ndexes to names.
 - `redirect_ranger.txt` lists redirects for Pokémon Ranger sprites.
 - `singleMS.txt` lists Pokémon that have the same mini sprite for base form and all alternative forms.
-- `spsc.txt` lists Pokémon that exist in Pokémon Sword and Shield.

-### pokeforms
-Each Pokémon with one or more alternative forms has a file named `<ndex>.txt` in `<bot directory>/data/pokeforms`; each line contains abbreviations of form (or empty string for base form), first game where it exists and last game where it exists (the latter if empty will automatically be interpreted as last game available), separated by comma.
-If a Pokemon does not exist in Sword and Shield it is not necessary to specify `usul`/`lgpe` for his base form, because `spsc.txt` is used instead to evaluate it.

-### exceptions
-These files contain particular cases, with ad-hoc wikicode that will be read and imported directly.

 ### extra.txt
-This file lists images that exist only as redirect but are needed because automatic creation/update of pages leads to mistakes, specifically:
+This file lists images that exist only as redirect but are needed because automatic creation/update of pages leads to mistakes, for example:
 - Mini sprites from generation I and II.
 - Shiny models of Minior from Pokémon HOME.